Snacks & Appetizers 10 mins

 These vegan no bake brownie bites are one of my favorite snacks!
 If you love brownies like me then you will love these brownie balls that make for a great afternoon snack.
 This delicious recipe is so easy to make in just 10 minutes!

-My No-Bake Peanut Butter Energy Balls or 3 Ingredient Banana Oatmeal Muffins are another easy snack you will love!
+My No-Bake Peanut Butter Energy Balls, 3 Ingredient Banana Oatmeal Muffins, or No-Bake Sugar Cookie Bites are another easy snack you will love!

 Ingredients